Tokyo 2020 Olympic Games: 26-31 July, 2021

 - Olympic Scholarships for Coaches and

 - Continental / Regional Association project funding.

-Over the course of the 2013-2016 quadrennial, over US$2m of Olympic Solidarity funding was allocated to over 75 rugby projects worldwide involving 50+ NOCs and 65+ rugby federations, covering technical coaching courses, team support grants, scholarships and national rugby structure development for the men’s and women’s rugby sevens.
-An added highlight is the fact that four of the 18 teams which benefitted directly from an Olympic Solidarity team support grant won medals at Rio 2016.
+Over the course of the 2017-2020 quadrennial, over US$2.5m of Olympic Solidarity funding was allocated to over 100 rugby projects worldwide involving 70+ rugby federations, covering technical coaching courses, team support grants, scholarships and national rugby structure development for the men’s and women’s rugby sevens.
+An example of the benefits to unions can be seen in the fact that four of the 18 teams which benefitted directly from an Olympic Solidarity team support grant during 2013-2016 won medals at Rio 2016.